When creating or editing a chart, you have the option to manage each data series. You can assign a series a name, description, and color.

 You also have the ability to:

-- Decide whether you want the series to be a line, bar, or Pareto graph.
+- Decide whether you want the series to be a line, bar, Pareto, or Bowling chart.

 For more information on working with Pareto charts and series, check out this support page.